 Listen, we’re all spending money anyways.
 What’s most important is that you’re doing it in the wisest way possible.
 Whenever you buy anything (no, seriously, literally anything) you should consider points, value, and cash back.

-There are a few different ways to do this: using an Amazon Visa at Whole Foods or for Prime purchases, browser extensions like Honey or Capital One Shopping, paying for travel with credit cards that have travel incentives, or redeeming specific credit card offers.
+There are a few different ways to do this: using an Amazon Visa at Whole Foods or for Prime purchases or paying for travel with credit cards that have travel incentives, or redeeming specific credit card offers.

 Will you immediately make $500 to deposit in your account?
 Definitely not.
 Will it be worth it after a few months of shopping this way?
 Absolutely.
 Plus, at the end of the month or maybe at the end of the year, you’ll get a statement with an overview of how much you’ve saved using these tools.